weinshec/scapy-gptp/README.md

-# scaptp - scapy layer definition and tools for GPTP (802.1as)
+# scapy-gptp - scapy layer definition and tools for GPTP (IEEE 802.1as)